 Best places to stay in Corfu town:

-luxury ($$$): Corfu Palace Hotel 5-star hotel is within a few minute’s walk from the center of Corfu town, close to the Archaeological Museum, Asian Art Museum, D.Solomos Museum, and Byzantine Museum.
+luxury ($$$): Corfu Palace Hotel This 5-star hotel is within a few minute’s walk from the center of Corfu town, close to top attractions.
 It offers a thalassotherapy spa center, an outdoor pool, fine dining, and elegant rooms with a marble bathroom and private balcony or terrace.

-mid-range ($$): Siora Vittoria Boutique Hotel 19th-century mansion is located in Corfu’s Old Town, it offers charming rooms with classic wooden furniture, oak wood floors, marble bathrooms, a satellite TV, air conditioning, and free wifi.
-Also close the town hall and Corfu’s Spianada central square, the famous Liston, Serbian Museum, Museum of Banknotes, and Royal Baths Mon Repos.
+mid-range ($$): Siora Vittoria Boutique Hotel This 19th-century mansion is located in Corfu’s Old Town, offering guest rooms with classic oak wood floors, marble bathrooms, a satellite TV, air conditioning, and free wifi.

 budget ($): The Royal Grand Hotel is a boutique hotel in Corfu Town, within walking distance from Kanoni Beach, Chalikiopoulou Lake, Mouse Island, Cafe Royal, and Pontikonisi.
-It features an outdoor pool, 2 restaurants, a buffet/plate service breakfast, 2 bars, and a café overlooking Mouse Island and Corfu Airport.🔍FIND MORE HOTELS IN CORFU TOWN
+It features an outdoor pool, 2 restaurants, 2 bars, and a café overlooking Mouse Island and Corfu Airport.🔍MORE HOTEL DEALS IN CORFU TOWN

 - Best areas to Stay in Mykonos